 - Any combination of lenses ranging from 18mm to 200mm would cover most of what one would shoot on a typical vacation.
-(However, below 18mm is great for extreme wide angle shots, and longer than 200mm is good for wildlife and birding.)
+(However, below 18mm is great for extreme wide angle shots (indoors at cathedrals, museums and such), and longer than 200mm is good for wildlife and birding.)

-- Include a circular polarizing filter for your outdoor, sunny day shots to help reduce glare allowing richer saturation and crisp images.
+- Include a circular polarizing filter for your outdoor, sunny day shots to help reduce glare giving you richer saturation and crisp images.
 These are also useful to take the reflections off water or storefront windows.

 - Extra batteries, the charger, and memory cards… don’t leave home without them.

-- Once at your vacation spot, consider a backpack, a holster bag or some other easy way to move around with your gear.
-If it’s heavy and uncomfortable to carry, it becomes a ball and chain so give this a lot of thought.
+- Once at your vacation spot, consider a backpack, a holster bag or some other easy way to move around with your gear comfortably.

 - Depending on where you are going, be street smart and try not to use a bag that announces to the world that you’ve got a camera.

 Once you arrive it’s time to start shooting.
-Hopefully you’ve done a bit of research before your trip so you have an idea of things or places you’d like to shoot and where they are.
-But don’t plan out every detail, sometimes the best opportunities come along when we least expect or plan for them.
+Hopefully you’ve done a bit of research before your trip so you have an idea of where the photo opportunities are.
+Don’t plan out every detail, sometimes the best opportunities come along when we least expect or plan for them.

 - Everything looks better when it’s bathed in the warm, early morning or late afternoon sun so plan your best shots for that time.

-- The middle of a sunny day is when the light is the most harsh with a lot of contrast and dark shadows.
-Use this time to shoot subjects indoors, scout out areas, enjoy lunch or just rest instead of photographing in the hard light of mid-day.
+- On a sunny day, the mid-day light is too harsh with a lot of contrast and dark shadows.
+Use this time to shoot subjects indoors, scout out future areas, enjoy lunch, or just rest instead of photographing.

-- Most buildings look better in sun than in shade so determine the direction they face and shoot them sunlit.
+- Buildings look better in sun so determine the direction they face and photograph them sunlit.

-- If you’re shooting close-ups or portraits of people, they’ll look better in shade where they won’t have dark shadows in their eye sockets or under their chin.
+- If you’re location portraits, people look better in shade where they won’t have dark shadows in their eye sockets or under their chin.
 If they’re in the sun, use a bit of fill-flash to open up the darker shadow areas.

-- When photographing your husband, wife or friend in front of a landmark, place them off to the side of the frame and compose showing the upper half of their body with the landmark behind them.
+- When photographing your family or friends in front of a landmark, place them off to the side of the frame and compose showing the upper half of their body with the landmark behind them.
 The focus point should be on them, not the landmark.

 - Look for pictures within pictures.
 Work an area; take a photo of the entire scene, then move to a different spot and see what the view from that vantage point looks like.
 Zoom in close, shoot up, shoot down, move around.
 There are many photos in a scene all for the taking if we just move around and zoom in and out.